 - Here are more details about EBRPD Picnic Reservations

-Since there is not a getting ready space at Redwood Regional, Kim got ready at a rental house about 10 minutes away.
+Since there is no getting-ready space at Redwood Regional, Kim got ready at a rental house about 10 minutes away.
 Geoff got ready at a separate location.
 We decided that I would just stick with Kim and meet Geoff at the park.
 When I shot Jessica and Ethan’s wedding at Roberts Regional a while back, Jessica got ready at their house and Ethan got ready at a friend’s place.
 There is not a great spot for getting ready at Roberts to get ready, so plan accordingly.

 First Look and Family Pics